xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-view-test-case-execution-logs.md

 ### Using Tree View

-The **Tree View** displays execution reports in the form of a tree on the left pane and detailed log messages on the right pane.
+The **Tree View** displays execution logs in the form of a tree on the left pane and detailed log messages on the right pane.
 Each node in the tree corresponds to a step in a Test Case.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/webui-view-test-case-execution-logs/KS-Log-Viewer-Tree-View-overview.png" width=70% alt="Log Viewer Tree View results">